Customerly/Customerly-iOS-SDK/README.md

 ## Usage
 If you are setting up a new project, you need to install the SDK.
 You may have already completed this as part of creating a Customerly account.
 We recommend using CocoaPods 1.0.0 or later to install the SDK.

-First of all, if you don't have an Xcode project yet, create one now, then install the SDK following the paragraph `Cocoapods`.
+First of all, if you don't have an Xcode project yet, create one, then install the SDK following the paragraph `Cocoapods`.

 **1)** Import the Customerly iOS SDK module in your UIApplicationDelegate subclass: